ipcjk/ixgen/Readme.md

 good for configuration testing, benchmarking, and history ...!
 Be sure to set the _-myasn_ parameter on start, so that neighbor statements for your network will be omitted.

+### routeserver info types

+Some IXs have the network type set to "NSP", in which case the route servers are not recognized despite a correct ASN.
+This allows you to override the info types with a comma-separated list for the IX.
+For example:

+- routeserver_info_types=NSP,Route Server

 #### additional configuration

 You can use this code to generate peer-group configuration or anything else you want to add before the single peer